davidwhogg/TheThresher/index.md

 ### License

-Copyright 2012 David W. Hogg & Dan Foreman-Mackey.
+Copyright 2012 the authors.

 The Thresher is free software licensed under the **GNU General Public License Version 2**.
-See the file LICENSE for the full terms of this license.
+See the file `LICENSE` for the full terms of this license.

 ### Contributors